SuleyNL/AI-Text-Classification-App/README.md

 # AI-Text-Classification-App
-An app to classify text chunks from documents into pre-defined categories.
-Allowing the user to jump to the most relevant pieces of information without having to read the whole document.
+An app to classify and highlight text chunks from documents into pre-defined categories.
+Allowing the reader to find the most relevant snippets of information without having to skim through the entire document.
+While keeping the option to read the context around the snippet

 ## Overview
 This project is a Flask-based API that provides document analysis and categorization functionality using AI techniques.
 It allows users to manage persons, upload documents, process them using AI, and retrieve categorized snippets based on predefined label categories.

 ## Features
 - Person management (create, retrieve)